Premier League

 Attendance per season

 The matches in Premier League are well sought after and the big stadiums are regularly full or almost at the competition.
-The diagram below shows aggregate attendance at games over seven seasons.

 The money